-‘Tis the season for Holiday shopping, and with Black Friday and Cyber Monday upon us, we should be careful of who we purchase from online.
+‘Tis the season for Holiday shopping, and with the Holidays upon us, we should be careful of who we purchase from online.
 Although online shopping allows you to skip lines at the store, it can also be a cybercriminal’s dream.
-People are often rushing to get the best possible deals, and so they usually do not pay attention to small details.
+People are often rushing to get the best possible deals or last minute gifts, and so they usually do not pay attention to small details.
 Cybercriminals know this, and so they prey on this weakness each year.

-As we move into the Thanksgiving weekend, here are our top five ways to help you shop and save safely:
+As we move into the Holiday Season, here are our top five ways to help you shop and save safely:

 Don’t Click on Links in Emails